 There’s nothing like vegetables fresh from the garden, but not all of us have the time or energy it takes to stay on top of garden upkeep.
-For those of us who want our couch potatoes and more real potatoes, there’s good news: There’s tons of vegetables that are easy to plant, grow and harvest.
+For those of us who want our couch potatoes and more real potatoes, there’s good news: There are tons of vegetables that are easy to plant, grow, and harvest.

-These are a cool-season crop.
-They can survive frost and near freezing temperatures.
+These are cool-season crops.
+They can survive frost and near-freezing temperatures.
 Early crops can be planted in March or April.
 Formanova beets are excellent for canning.
 If pickled beets are your jam, you can easily water bath can them.

-Herbs like rosemary, mint, sage, oregano, parsley and basil are all easy to grow.
+Herbs like rosemary, thyme, mint, sage, oregano, parsley, and basil are all easy to grow.
 Planting basil next to tomatoes is said to improve the growth and flavor of your tomatoes and repel insects.
 These herbs grow well as a transplant or from seeds.
 Many herbs can tolerate partial shade, giving you more location options.

 Garlic can be planted in the spring, as soon as the ground is thawed enough, but it’s recommended that you plant in the fall and harvest the next summer.
 The best type of garlic for you to grow will depend on where you live.

-They require lots of sun and good drainage, but if you can dig a tiny hole in the ground, you can grow onions.
-You can grow them from seedlings, bulbs or even discarded onion bottoms.
+They require lots of sunlight and good drainage, but if you can dig a tiny hole in the ground, you can grow onions.
+You can grow them from seedlings, bulbs, or even discarded onion bottoms.
 You can harvest the bulb at the end of the season or you can enjoy the tops.
 I actually prefer green onions over the bulb.

 If the effort of building a trellis scares you, don’t worry: You can plant your pole beans against a fence and they’ll grow just fine.
 Bush beans don’t even require a trellis or fence and they are strong producers.
 String beans prefer sun and well-drained soil and grow quickly; just make sure to regularly harvest or it will stop producing new beans.

-Cherry or grape tomatoes are great if you want something of the small variety.
-Early Girl tomatoes and slicer tomatoes like Better Boys or Brandywine are a staple in my vegetable garden each year.
+Grape or cherry tomatoes are great if you want something of a small variety.
+Early Girl tomatoes and slicing tomatoes like Better Boys or Brandywine are a staple in my vegetable garden each year.
 If you want giant tomatoes that are highly disease resistant and still have phenomenal flavor, your best bet is a Celebrity tomato.
 Tomatoes will grow all summer long if they get enough sun and water.
-Early Girl plants grow tall, and will absolutely require the support of stakes or tomato cages.
+Early Girl plants grow tall, and will absolutely require the support of stakes or a tomato cage.

 Bell peppers or hot peppers like jalapenos are both good options.
 If you plant a mix of peppers, be aware that they can and will cross-pollinate and you might find yourself with sweet peppers that have a little heat behind them.
 Not sure what to do with your peppers?
 Try this roasted red pepper quiche recipe.

-These are an early spring or late summer crop.
+These are early spring or late summer crops.
 Radishes are sweetest when you harvest them young, and they mature fast – some as quickly as three weeks.

 Harvest when they are small.
 This results in a more tender zucchini that has a better flavor.
 Make sure you leave plenty of space between plants; these can produce large amounts of squash.
 You can easily sneak zucchini into meals that will impress your kids.